 The overarching goal of my work is to spread awareness of stories and support marketing efforts.
-Ultimately, it’s to encourage travellers to visit and experience these places for themselves.
+Ultimately, it’s to encourage travellers to experience these places for themselves.
 I put my all into creating content that fits my standards, and aspire for my work to rest somewhere between authentic and beautiful and ever-improving.
 I love new experiences and working with new clients, but have a soft spot for those that I have worked with before – I often find myself retracing my steps (or roads or flightpaths) to visit them again, telling their stories in deeper, multi-faceted dimensions.

 If done correctly, sustainable tourism has the potential to support and preserve cultures, livelihoods and the environment.
 It can shape the way that we make decisions on this planet, and what we place our importance on.